The 39 Articles

 The 39 Articles of Religion are the essential beliefs of the Anglican church codified.
 The articles were established by a Convocation of the Church in 1563, using as a basis the 42 Articles written under the direction of Thomas Cranmer in 1553.

 The 42 Articles were overturned under the fervently Catholic Mary I, but under Elizabeth I the pendulum swung back in favour of reform.
 But what flavour of reform should Elizabeth adopt?
-There were extremists on both hands, some calling hopefully for a return to more Catholic forms of worship, and others clamouring for various extreme reformist views to be advanced.
+There were extremists on both sides, some calling hopefully for a return to more Catholic forms of worship, and others clamouring for various extreme protestant views to be advanced.

 As one might expect under Elizabeth I, the articles are couched in ambiguous language, allowing for a broad definition of faith that excluded Roman Catholics and Anabaptists, yet included a spectrum of Protestant beliefs.
 Elizabeth sought to draw together the people of her realm under one umbrella of faith that allowed for individual variation, yet firmly established the primacy of the Anglican church, with her at its head.